-Social Security Disability Insurance (SSDI) is a federal benefits program through the Social Security Administration that offers monthly payments to people who have disabilities or special health-care needs.
+Social Security Disability Insurance is a federal benefits program through the Social Security Administration that offers monthly payments to people who have disabilities or special health care needs.

 SSDI gives monthly cash benefits to those workers – or children of workers – who have paid enough Social Security taxes to get disability earnings they can use when they are no longer able to work.

-Our adult children with disabilities or special health-care needs can collect SSDI benefits in 2 ways.
-The first is when your child gets benefits based on their own employment record if they are approved for these benefits.
+Our adult children with disabilities or special health care needs can collect SSDI benefits in two ways.
+The first is when your child gets benefits based on their employment record if they are approved for these benefits.
 The second is by collecting child’s benefits, which is when an adult child gets benefits through their parent’s Social Security retirement and disability earnings.
-While both ways can give your child financial help, there are different rules for each.
+While both ways can give your child financial help, each has different.

 In either case, once your child has been receiving SSDI benefits for 24 months, they can get Medicare health insurance too.

 An adult applying for SSDI must have worked for a specific number of quarters (meaning they worked at any time during a defined 3-month period) and earned a certain minimum amount of money per quarter.
-You (or your child) can find these amounts at the Social Security Administration’s Benefits Planner page.
+You or your child can find these amounts on the Social Security Administration’s Benefits Planner page.

-Your child must also have a disability or special health-care need that prevents them from working, and their condition must meet the Social Security Administration's definition of an adult disability for SSDI.
-There are hundreds of medical conditions on the Listing of Impairments, including epilepsy, cerebral palsy, and diabetes.
+Your child must also have a disability or special health care need that prevents them from working.
+Their condition must meet the Social Security Administration's definition of an adult disability for SSDI.
+There are hundreds of medical conditions on the Listing of Impairments, including epilepsy, cerebral palsy and diabetes.

-The Social Security Administration looks at areas of your child’s life and situation before approving (or denying) SSDI benefits for your child.
-The decision is largely based on whether the following 3 statements are true:
+The Social Security Administration looks at areas of your child’s life and situation before approving or denying SSDI benefits for your child.
+The decision is largely based on whether the following three statements are true:

-To receive the child’s benefits, your child, stepchild, or grandchild who depends on you financially must be unmarried, at least 18 years old, and must have had disabilities or special health-care needs that started before the age of 22.
+To receive the child’s benefits, your child, stepchild or grandchild who depends on you financially must be unmarried, at least 18 years old and had disabilities or special health care needs that started before the age of 22.
 And you must be collecting either Social Security retirement benefits or SSDI yourself as a parent.
 This could also be when a parent has a disability, or after a parent dies and there are survivor benefits.

 Here is an example: